pranavsuriya-sr/stocklyn/README.md

 A full-stack e-commerce application (in development)

+## Progress

+- Frontend Sorted and working in both development and production

-## Todo List
+## todo

-- wrap up the infinite scroll and lucia auth sessions.
-- add the payment gateway.
+- Sort Backend and do.

 ## Features